 After Alexander failed in his first major battle in ancient Bharat, he did not live much longer.
 He died on his way back towards Greece.
 His general, Seleucus assumed the greek empire.
 On the other hand, one significant political change was on its way in Bharat heartland.
 One civil war was ignited to claim the throne of most powerful state then – the Magadha.
 Defeating the incumbent Nanda dynasty, Chandragupta Maurya became King of Magadha.
 He instantly initiated his campaign of bringing entire Bharat under a centralized administration.
 To manage a vast empire, he re-organized the administrative infrastructure.
-This Mauryan system was so robust that the same core is being followed even today.
-The Mauryan empire was unique in nature.
-Usually, building up an empire after destroying the old one requires two or three generations of time.
+Mauryan administrative system was so robust that the same core is being followed even today.
+Importance and uniqueness of Mauryan era lies in the fact that how quickly after the foundation, it managed to cover entire northern Bharat and became the dominating power in the region.
+Usually, it requires two or three generations of time to overthrow incumbent rulers, then to put an end to revolts and chaos, and finally to establish stronghold over the conquered regions.
 But Chandragupta Maurya not only fought with Magadha Kings twice in his lifetime, also after ascending the throne, he was able to expand the borders until Hindukush.
-Half the credit of achieving this impossible task goes to the legendary personality – Chanakya.
-Maurya empire appeared out of nowhere.
+Half the credit of achieving this impossible task goes to the legendary personality – Chanakya, who was the prime advisor of Chandragupta Maurya.
+During greek attacks, the Bharat territory consisted of bunches of powerful kingdoms, fighting with each other; and all of a sudden Maurya empire appeared out of nowhere.
 It is still the largest empire that ever existed in Bharat (as per known history).
-Though the Mauryan-s usually get out-shined by another empire of latter Bharat (Gupta empire), it is a undeniable fact that Mauryans could successfully carry out the initiative of Grand Unification of Bharat.
+Though the Maurya-s usually get out-shined by another empire of latter era (Gupta empire), it is a undeniable fact that Mauryans could successfully carry out the initiative of Grand Unification of Bharat.
 Apart from that, the economic and administrative restructuring Maurya Kings introduced, was very fruitful for ancient Bharat to deal with an endless series of successive foreign invasion.

 Starting from the reign of Ashoka, Maurya kings had gradually been inclining towards a more pacifist foreign policy, notably giving a preference towards non-violence.
 While non-violence usually gets an upper-hand in philosophical debates, there is absolutely no doubt that it is of no use in maintaining sovereignty of a nation, specially when that nation is surrounded by hostile and aggressive neighbours.
 That newly adopted doctrine of non-violence had made a fatal impact on Military network of ancient Bharat.
 Until the early-Mauryan era, foreign invasions used to be squashed right at the gateway of Hidukush, and that too without the need of any grand alliance between Bharat kingdoms.
 But, once the impractical concept of non-violence started to prevail in royal administration, the cracks in border defense also were becoming prominent day by day.
 Without the active support from the royal court, spying network began to lose their edge, army positions were compromised in border, and the nation which once was able to thrash legendary conquerors, fell prey to comparatively much lesser threats.